-People aged 50 and over plan to set the record straight on growing older in Oldham
+People aged 50 and over set the record straight on growing older in Oldham

-We are delighted to be supporting a new campaign started by people aged 50 and over from Oldham and across Greater Manchester who are changing the record on what it means to grow older in the region.
+We are delighted to be supporting a dedicated news platform started by people aged 50 and over across Greater Manchester who are changing the record on what it means to grow older in the region.

-The Talking About My Generation Campaign is an Ambition for Ageing project, which is co-delivered with the support of PR social enterprise Yellow Jigsaw and the Age UK partners from across the funded areas: Wigan, Salford, Tameside, Bury, Oldham, Rochdale, Bolton and Manchester.
+The Talking About My Generation Campaign started as an Ambition for Ageing project, which is co-delivered with the support of PR social enterprise Yellow Jigsaw and the Age UK partners from across the funded areas: Wigan, Salford, Tameside, Bury, Oldham, Rochdale, Bolton and Manchester.